 Acidophilus Treats Diarrhea

 Another one of the acidophilus benefits is its ability to treat what is referred to as traveler’s diarrhea.
-An estimated 20% to 50% of travelers experience diarrhea at some point during their travels.
-The most common cause is due to exposure to foodborne bacteria.
+An estimated 20 to 50 percent of travelers experience diarrhea at some point during their trip.
+The most common cause is exposure to foodborne bacteria.
 Travelers are especially vulnerable when traveling to underdeveloped nations with poor sanitation practices.

 Studies confirm that acidophilus may hold validity as a treatment for acute diarrhea.
-With this in mind, it may be of benefit to keep a probiotic supplement in your luggage when journeying overseas.
+With this in mind, it may be beneficial to keep a probiotic supplement in your luggage when journeying overseas.

 What About Acidophilus and Dental Health?